 Seymour College has over 950 students from Seymour Early Years through to Year 12 and there are waiting lists in some of our year groups.

-For assistance with enquiries or waitlist information, please contact our Director of Enrolments and Community Relations, Sally Penn, on 8303 9000.
+For assistance with enquiries or waitlist information, please provide your details here and our Director of Enrolments and Community Relations, Sally Penn, will contact you.

 Why choose a girls' school?